seb303/DnBrowse/README.md

 # DnBrowse

-Denizen tool which creates an HTML interface to browse Flags and Notables.
+Denizen tool which creates an HTML interface to browse Flags and Notes.

 v0.1 2022-06-20